Armenians in Turkey: Hatay Province

-The Christian Armenian presence in Turkey is reinforced by a constant flow of mostly illegal immigrants from Armenia who settle in Turkey in search of better job opportunities, where the difference in pay can be quite significant.
-Despite a negative public opinion in Armenia of "an Armenian who works for a Turk" as a result of the century-long uneasy relationship between the two countries, by 2010, there were between 22,000 and 25,000 Armenian citizens living illegally in Istanbul alone, according to Turkish officials, and an estimated total amount of 100,000.
-Many of them are employed in Turkish households to provide domestic services, such as cooking and cleaning.
-According to a 2009 interview poll of 150 Armenian work migrants, the majority are women.
-In 2010, amid Armenia's push for the recognition of the 1915 Armenian genocide as a genocide, Prime Minister Erdoğan threatened to deport the illegal immigrants back to Armenia, however the situation gradually thawed.
-Some Armenian immigrants do not discuss ever returning to their homeland having adapted to life in Turkey.
-Beginning in 2011, children of the Armenian citizens living illegally in Istanbul have been allowed to attend local Armenian minority schools, but as they are not Turkish citizens, they do not receive diplomas at the end of the school term.
-According to the researcher Alin Ozinian number of Armenians living illegally in Turkey (in 2009) is 12,000 to 13,000 and not 70,000 to 100,000 as has previously been estimated.
-Aris Nalci, a journalist working for the newspaper Agos, gave a little bit higher numbers, between 12,000 and 14,000 (in 2010).
+Vakıflı Köyü and 6 other villages managed to resist the Armenian genocide in the Musa Dagh Defense.
+However, after the Hatay province was invaded and annexed by Turkey in 1939, most of the other Armenian Christian populations in the other 6 villages were resettled in Lebanon.

 Diyarbakir Province

-Diyarbakir (or Amida/Tigranakert) has three operating Armenian churches as of 2015– one Apostolic, one Catholic, and one Protestant- The largest amount for any city in Turkey excluding Istanbul.
-The city's modern Armenian community was established in the 1920s and 30s when all the Armenians that still lived in the surrounding areas consolidated by moving to Amida, forming a community consisting of 30 families in the 1980s in Sur, the historic district of Diyarbakir.
-It could also be assumed that many Crypto Armenians have been living here as well, because when the Apostolic church was restored in 2011 after years of abandonment, several thousand people came to celebrate mass there, including diasporans.
+Diyarbakir (or Amida/Tigranakert) has three operating Armenian churches as of 2015– one Apostolic, one Catholic, and one Protestant- the second-highest amount in any city in Turkey (following Instabul).
+The city's modern Armenian community was established in the 1920s and 30s when most of the Armenians in the surrounding areas consolidated by moving to Diyarbakir, forming a community consisting of 30 families in the 1980s in the district of Sur.

+When the Apostolic church in Diyarbakir was restored in 2011 after years of abandonment, several thousand people came to celebrate mass, including diasporans.
 In 2017, the Southeastern third of Sur district was leveled due to being occupied by Kurdish Insurgents.
 The Armenian Church was raided by what is suspected to be Grey Wolves after most of the residents of Sur were forced to leave, and the district was occupied by the Turkish Army.
 This part of the district is being rebuilt and resold to Turkish and foreign investors.